 Piston N' Gears

-To start off, our pro-level guy felt a little stink-bug but after the aforementioned suspension changes, the bike balanced out for him.
-He described the KTM as having the cornering characteristics of both a Kawasaki and Suzuki, “Where I could steer with the front or the rear of the bike.”
-There is no denying that the bike feels really light and that helps in a lot of ways, one being cornering.
-You aren’t fighting this bike to get it to start to lean, you aren’t fighting it to stay leaned in the rut, and you aren’t fighting it to pop back up after the corner either.
-In fact, our photo model was so comfortable cornering this bike that in one left hander he was dragging lever, bar, and shroud.
-We noticed after the photo sesh that he got the shroud deep enough in the loam to scoop dirt into the radiator louvers.
-The steel chassis helps when the track gets rough and overall, it is really hard to find a flaw in this orange bike’s handling abilities.
+There’s no denying that the bike feels really light and that helps in a lot of ways, one being cornering.
+You aren’t fighting this bike to get it to start to lean, you aren’t fighting it to stay leaned in a rut, and you aren’t fighting it to pop back up after the corner either.
+In fact, our photo model was so comfortable cornering this bike that in one left-hander he was dragging lever, bar, and shroud.
+We noticed after the photo session that he got the shroud deep enough in the loam to scoop dirt into the radiator louvers.
+The steel chassis helps when the track gets rough.
+Overall, it’s really hard to find a flaw in this orange bike’s handling abilities.

-So, who is this bike for?
-Everyone that rides a 350 SX-F says how fun the bike is, and if having a great time at the track is your primary goal, then this bike is for you.
-And, even in a less-than-agro local motocross race, a skilled rider could comfortably compete in the 450 class and be competitive.
-Some say this bike feels like a big bore 250 on steroids and we agree with them on the handling part.
-It is easier to maneuver than a 450 for sure.
+So who is this bike intended for?
+Everyone who rides a 350 SX-F says how fun the bike is, and if having a great time at the track is your primary goal, this bike is for you.
+And, even in a less-than-agro local motocross race, a skilled rider could comfortably compete in the 450cc class and be competitive.
+Some say this bike feels like a big-bore 250 on steroids and we agree with them on the handling part.
+It’s easier to maneuver than a 450 for sure.
 But the motor feels closer to a 450 than a 250, in our opinion.